seandiscovery/Black_Hole_Dilation/README.md

 Explore how gravitational time dilation and time dilation from relativistic speeds interact for a massive particle near a Schwarzschild black hole.

-Initially, we'll compare the following systems:
+We compare the following systems:

 -A particle at rest a distance r from the event horizon of a Schw. black hole